chatterjee007-dev/Data-Science-Portfolio/Python/Project_06_Stock_Prices/README.md

 - Calculates percentage change in stock prices for each company.
 - Identifies the company with the best stock performance.
 - Displays historical stock prices to analyze trends and patterns.

+## Libraries Used
+- **pandas**: For data manipulation and analysis.
+- **pandas_datareader**: For retrieving stock data from sources like Yahoo Finance.
+- **datetime**: For specifying the date range for stock data retrieval.

+## Code Explanation
+The project performs the following steps:
+1. **Stock Data Retrieval**: The program retrieves stock data for Apple, Google, Microsoft, and Amazon over the year 2023, using their respective stock symbols.
+2. **Percentage Change Calculation**: It calculates the percentage change in stock prices from the beginning to the end of the year for each company.
+3. **Best Performer Identification**: The program identifies which company's stock performed the best during the period.
+4. **Historical Data Display**: The historical stock prices are displayed to analyze trends or patterns over the specified time frame.

 ## Code Structure
 - **Importing Libraries**: Import necessary libraries for data retrieval and handling.